markbeep/Wenjim/backend/README.md

 If you change the database models, run `poetry run python manage.py create NAME` to create a new migration with the `NAME`.
 To apply all migrations run `poetry run python manage.py migrate`.

+## Testdata

+Add random testdata locally by running the following:

+`poetry run python manage.py testdata`

+This requires the postgres server to be running.

 ## Accessing Postgres in Kubernetes